alxmrtnz/readable/README.md

 **Run Front End**

-To begin working on the front end of the application
+To begin working on the front end of the application (_make sure you're in another terminal tab or window_):
 - `cd frontend`
 - `npm install`
 - `npm start`